splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - Yes
     - No

-  * - The following functionality in the APM API:
-       - The APM Reporting resource
-       - The PUT, POST, and DELETE methods for the APM Visibility Filters resource.
-See :ref:`sensitive-data-controls` for more information.
+  * - Configure extended trace retention settings.
     - Yes
     - No
     - No
     - No

-  * - The GET method for the APM Visibility Filters resource.
-See :ref:`sensitive-data-controls` for more information.
+  * - The APM traces resource in the APM API.
     - Yes
+    - Yes
+    - Yes
     - No

+  * - The APM Service Topology resource in the APM API.
+    - Yes
+    - Yes
+    - Yes
     - No
-    - No

-  * - The GET method on the APM Visibility Filters resource in the APM API, see :ref:`sensitive-data-controls` for more information.
+  * - The GET method on the APM Visibility Filters resource in the APM API.
+See :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes
     - Yes
+    - No

+  * - The PUT, POST, and DELETE methods for the APM Visibility Filters resource in the APM API.
+See :ref:`sensitive-data-controls` for more information.
+    - Yes
+    - No
+    - No
     - No